-No finds were recovered during the excavation of Hotspot 10, however, a small quantity (83g) of material were obtained from the environmental samples.
-The finds assessment was compiled by Sue Thompson, and the full finds assessment report is included as Appendix IV.
+During the excavation of Hotspot 8 two small finds (SF), with a combined weight of 51g, were recovered.
+The finds assessment was compiled by Sue Thompson, and the full Finds Assessment Report is included as Appendix IV.

-4.1.1 Ceramic Building Material (CBM)
+4.1.1 Stone